X-sensei/Elaina/README.md

 <br>

-# 💫 Dependencies of Atlas:
+# 💫 Dependencies of Elaina:

 <br>